javascript-tutorial/en.javascript.info/10-misc/12-mutation-observer/article.md

 - `type` -- mutation type, one of
     - `"attributes"`: attribute modified
-    - `"characterData"`: data modified
+    - `"characterData"`: data modified, used for text nodes,
-    - `"childList"`: elements added/removed,
+    - `"childList"`: child elements added/removed,
 - `target` -- where the change occured: an element for "attributes", or text node for "characterData", or an element for a "childList" mutation,
 - `addedNodes/removedNodes`  -- nodes that were added/removed,
 - `previousSibling/nextSibling` -- the previous and next sibling to added/removed nodes,